Charleston Sofa Super Store fire: Criticism

-Chief Thomas and some firefighters with the City of Charleston dismiss critics as outsiders who don't understand the realities of fighting fires in a dense city full of historic buildings.
-However, the fire occurred in a suburban district miles from the historic downtown, where the main exposures were one story ranch houses.
-The Post and Courier has quoted Chief Thomas as saying "Our firefighting techniques are not going to change in the City of Charleston Fire Department [...]
+Chief Thomas and some firefighters with the City of Charleston dismissed critics as outsiders who did not understand the realities of fighting fires in a dense city full of historic buildings.
+However, the fire occurred in a suburban district, miles from the historic downtown, where the main exposures were one-story ranch houses.
+The Post and Courier quoted Chief Thomas as saying, "Our firefighting techniques are not going to change in the City of Charleston Fire Department [...]
 We're safe, we've got the best equipment, we've got the best people and that's the way we fight fires."
-Chief Thomas has indicated that his men performed just as they were trained, and he wouldn't do anything differently if the same fire happened again.
-Greg Hambrick, reporting for the Charleston City Paper questioned the chief's reply.
+Chief Thomas indicated that his men performed just as they were trained, and he would not do anything differently if the same fire happened again.
+Greg Hambrick, reporting for the Charleston City Paper, questioned the chief's reply.
 "It was an odd response considering a very hush-hush investigation is ongoing and Riley had said several times since the fire that lessons would be learned.
 Considering nine guys walked into the fire and didn't come out, there must be something that could protect our firefighters next time."
-Charleston mayoral candidate Dudley Gregorie, referring to the incident, said "To keep doing things the same way, and expecting different results, is insanity."
+Charleston mayoral candidate Dudley Gregorie, referring to the incident, said, "To keep doing things the same way, and expecting different results, is insanity."

-Some fire experts have questioned why the exterior front windows were taken out by firefighters while crews were committed inside, an action that could have increased the amount of oxygen being fed to the fire and drawn flames to the front of the store.
+Some fire experts questioned why the exterior front windows were taken out by firefighters while crews were committed inside, an action that could have increased the amount of oxygen being fed to the fire and drawn flames to the front of the store.
 Assistant Fire Chief Larry Garvin stated that fire blew out the windows, at which time firefighters broke open more windows to allow firefighters to escape.